pgradone/FBN/README.md

 # Timeline
 - Inform Team of information sources 2 B inspired by (60min)
-- Learn 2 use Trello as tool for backlog (40min)
+- Learn 2 use Github as tool for backlog (40min)
+- Build first backlog (1hr)
 - Discuss the Entities and relationships (60min)
 - Daily meetings & frequency of SCRUM iterations (20min)
 - Manage SEO (Lorem Ipsum)